awooghj/anime-database/README.md

 # anime-database

 <!-- Italics -->
 AnimeDatabase helps you search and subscribe your favorite anime.
-You could also see other animes by checking seasonal releasing.
+You could also see other animes by checking seasonal releasing

-- Users are able to search the anime by name and the result will show the describing status
+- Users are able to search the anime by name.
+The anime in searching result will show the describing status
-- The
+- In season page, each season of the year will show all the anime released in the season
+- The subscribed anime will be added to the subscribes page of the user, who can hence check the trailers and the rating of the anime

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 <!-- Horizontal Rule -->
 ---

 ## Installing project
+Make sure you have installed [MongoDB](https://www.mongodb.com/try/download/community) locally in your operating system
 <!-- Code Blocks -->

-# Step 1:
+### Step 1:

 In terminal, first you could call
 ```bash
   npm install
 ```
-to install libraries for Node.js.
+to install libraries for Node.js

-# Step 2:
+### Step 2:

 After installing, call
 ```bash